-“Our aim is to roll out clean hydrogen engines which are suitable for everyday use and economically viable at the same time”
+“Our aim is to roll out emission-free hydrogen engines which are suitable for everyday use and economically viable at the same time”

 Vehicle emissions are enormously detrimental to both the environment and people’s health.
 At the moment and for the foreseeable future, electric and fuel cell vehicles are not competitive without government subsidies; they cost a many times more than what diesel vehicles cost; and life-cycle analyses show them to have considerable drawbacks with regard to not only production, but also recycling.
 However, mankind and the environment are in need of a technology that is both green and economically viable across the whole value chain.
 What drives KEYOU is the challenge of creating a sustainable and clean solution that can be mass produced in response to this problem.